-Perhaps one of the most recurrent complaints about Elementor is the fact that sometimes it gets a little slow, some users offer strange and inefficient solutions on how to improve the velocity of the load in WordPress.
-I, personally, haven’t experienced this issue.
+Perhaps one of the most current complaints about Elementor is the fact that sometimes it gets a little slow, some users offer strange and inefficient solutions on how to improve the velocity of the load in WordPress.
+I personally haven’t experienced this issue.
 But, in this post, we will discuss how to solve it.

 In most cases, this issue is associated with the web host specifically.
 If you have hired the services of a questionable company to host your website, it is very likely that you could experience similar issues.
 In most cases, the load time should not exceed 2 seconds.
 I have been working for years with SiteGround and the truth is that it has never given me this type of problems.
-The site around is recommended by WordPress.com and it is very popular among Elementor users.
+This web hosting provider is recommended by WordPress.org and it is very popular among Elementor & WordPress users.

 You might try cleaning your MYSQL database and lower your post revision count.
 For this, you might need to change a few code lines, and reducing it to 1 instead of 3, for example.
 However, I believe that the most dramatic effect is exhibited by changing your host provider.
 SiteGround have their services optimized for the best WordPress services such as PHP, MySQL, Apache, etc. Moreover, if you want to know how they do to make your sites faster, you can learn their process on their website.
 For example, they run their sites on SSD drives and offer PHP7, at the same time they have built their own caching system.

 I believe one of their greatest advantages is the 1 click install and the regular updates of the application, they offer trained experts and solutions to improve sites speed.
 Also, you can manage security vulnerabilities and have free SSL certificates for your domains.

 You are free to try other website hosting services but the truth is that I have been using SiteGround for a couple of years and I am very satisfied with their service.
 It offers quality service at affordable prices.
 In any case, you should mind the velocity of your site.
 In this sense, you might want to implement my recommendations above.